tarantool/doc/doc/reference/tt_cli/play.rst

     by adding the ``--show-system`` flag.
 With this flag, ``tt`` plays the operations that create and configure user-defined spaces.

-*   Operations' LSNs will change unless you play all operations that happened since the instance startup.
+*   The operations' LSNs will change unless you play all operations that took place since the instance startup.

-*   Replica ids will change in accordance with the destination instance configuration.
+*   Replica IDs will change in accordance with the destination instance configuration.

-When calling ``tt play`` with filters by LSN (``--from`` and ``--to`` flags) and replica id (``--replica``), remember that LSNs differ across replicas.
+When calling ``tt play`` with filters by LSN (``--from`` and ``--to`` flags) and replica ID (``--replica``), remember that LSNs differ across replicas.
-Thus, if you pass more than one replica id together with ``--from`` or ``to`` flags, the result may not reflect the actual sequence of operations.
+Thus, if you pass more than one replica ID via ``--from`` or ``--to``, the result may not reflect the actual sequence of operations.

 Examples